Gounzy/CLPGeneralization/README.md

 ## How to use
 Consult main.pl then launch test_class(C,K,W,N) with
-- C = class identifier
+- C = class identifier (classes are defined in db.pl)
 - K = parameter K for Algorithm 1
 - W = parameter W for Algorithm 2
 - N = number of tests to perform

+This will execute three algorithms (2 bruteforces + 1 k-swap abstraction) N times and compare their mean execution times as well as the accuracy of the k-swap algorithms based on the N test cases.

 ## Files
 - mcg.pl is an implementation of the bruteforce algorithm generating all possible generalizations and selecting an MCG